tedneward/Research/content/reading/essays.md

 ### [Inventing on Principle](https://vimeo.com/36579366):
 > I’ve spent a lot of time over the years making creative tools, using creative tools, thinking about them a lot, and here’s something I’ve come to believe: Creators need an immediate connection to what they’re creating.

-[The Passion Gospel](https://avdi.codes/the-passion-gospel/) - Avdi talking about passion in industry